 Check your battery to see if corrosion built up over the winter.
 If so, give your battery terminals a little scrub with water and baking soda to ensure connections are clean and reliable.
 Here is a walkthrough on how to do it.

 Read the rubber

 Before loading up your car, check your vehicle’s load capacity to prevent overloading.
-On most new cars, the maximum weight allowance is printed on the door placard inside the driver’s door jam.
-It’s worth noting that each kilogram you add reduces the vehicles fuel economy.
-Roof-top cargo boxes not in use should be removed for better fuel economy, and if you are packing items on the roof, pack the lightest items to avoid the danger of a roll over.
+On most new cars, the maximum weight allowance is printed on the door placard inside the driver’s door jamb.
+It’s worth noting that each kilogram you add reduces the vehicle’s fuel economy.
+Roof-top cargo boxes not in use should be removed for better fuel economy, and if you are packing items on the roof, pack the lightest items to avoid the danger of a rollover.

 GPS navigation system will help you plan your trip to avoid traffic congestion and locate convenient gas stations or restaurants along the way.
 Traffic-enabled devices can also assist in finding an alternate route or direct emergency services to your location, should you need that.

 Always follow the rules of the road.
 Planning your trip to avoid high traffic congestion will get you to your destination safely.
-Consider driving at night or early in the morning, providing ample time for snack, stretch, and fuel breaks.
+Consider driving at night or early in the morning, providing ample time for snacks, stretching, and fuel breaks.

 Every car should have emergency supplies like a flashlight, blanket, first-aid kit, and some basic tools.
 Roadside flares, a change of clothes, and extra water and snacks are also recommended.
 We wrote up some ideas for how to make your emergency car kit, you can read it right here.